SamiPerttu/fundsp/README.md

 ### Graph Notation

-*FunDSP Composable Graph Notation* expresses DSP graphs in an algebraic form, using graph operators.
-It was developed together with the functional environment to minimize the number of typed characters needed to accomplish common DSP tasks.
+*FunDSP Composable Graph Notation* expresses DSP networks in an algebraic form, using graph operators.
+It was developed together with the functional environment to minimize the number of typed characters needed to accomplish common audio tasks.

 Many common algorithms can be expressed in a natural form conducive to understanding, making FunDSP a superb platform for education.